robertdouglasmorrison/Sanger.Deconvolution/README.md

 3. A character string of DNA, defined explicitly in the body of the R markdown script, that roughly spans the expected nucleotide region of the sanger chromatogram, in the coding strand reading frame, such that it correctly translates to the expected portion of the referenece protein.

+### Running the Workflow:

+Run the R markdown script (use `Sanger.Deconvolution.Rmd` for a single chromatogram; or `Batch.Sanger.Deconvolution.Rmd` for a folder of chromatograms) using Rstudio's `Run All` command.
+Follow the prompts to select the inputs and define the protein of interest.

+The script will generate an HTML file of results and images, and a CSV file of the same results in tabular form.